top of page

 This is where the concept of "nudging" steps in, offering a subtle yet powerful approach to influencing choices and behaviours.
 Nudging, a term popularized by Nobel laureate Richard Thaler and legal scholar Cass Sunstein in their 2008 book "Nudge: Improving Decisions About Health, Wealth, and Happiness," has gained traction as a gentle, persuasive tool to shape decisions without restricting freedom.

-Defining Nudging:
+Defining Nudging

 At its core, nudging is a behavioural economics concept that involves guiding individuals toward making specific choices while still allowing them the freedom to decide.
 Unlike mandates, regulations, or direct incentives, nudges operate through indirect and often subconscious means.
 They leverage insights from psychology and behavioral economics to influence decisions in ways that are subtle, non-intrusive, and intended to improve individual well-being or societal outcomes.

-Key Features of Nudging:
+Key Features of Nudging

 1. Choice Architecture: Nudging operates by altering the environment in which decisions are made.
 This can include adjusting the presentation of options, changing default settings, or providing easily accessible information to guide choices.